multitudes/42-minishell/README.md

 Of course, the cat commands could've been left out, but i kept them for clarity.
 Now, of course you don't have to handle it like bash, but bash shows a good way to handle DLESSs. (edited)

-## environmental and local variables
+## Environmental and Local Variables
 In Bash, when you create a variable using the var="heyhey" syntax, you're creating a shell variable.
 Shell variables are only available in the current shell (i.e., the current terminal session).
 They are not passed to child processes (i.e., commands or scripts that you run from the current shell).

 If you want to make a shell variable available to child processes, you need to export it as an environment variable using the export command.
 For example: